Search

 5. Use herbs and spices to flavour foods instead of salt

 Eating too much salt can lead to high blood pressure, which is a risk factor for heart disease.
-On average, Australians eat nearly double the recommended amount of salt[5], mainly from processed and packaged foods like canned foods, deli meats and baked goods.
+On average, Australians eat nearly double the recommended maximum of five grams of salt each day [5], mainly from processed and packaged foods like canned foods, deli meats and baked goods.
 The easiest way to reduce salt is to choose fresh, unprocessed foods like fruits and vegetables, and flavour meals with herbs and spices.
 Reading food labels can help you make healthier choices when choosing packaged foods.
 Read more about salt and your heart health.

 Key information for people living with heart disease